tianrui-qi/MIPS-ISA/README.md

 We implement a full gate-level circuit representing the datapath for a reduced, but still Turing complete, MIPS instruction set architecture (ISA).
 We first implement logic gates like and, or, not, xor, and nand and then use them to build essential componnets, including memory, control, ALU, decoder, adder, multiplexor, etc. At length, we connect them by datapath.

-To use the code, first type MIPS instruction in a file, i.e., arith.txt.
+To use the code, store MIPS instruction in a file, i.e., arith.txt.
 Then, run the follow code in terminal:
 ```
 gcc -c project.c
 gcc project.o
-a.out < load_store.txt
+./a.out < arith.txt
 ```

 There some rules we follow in our C implementation: